Bedrock-OSS/regolith/docs/readme.md

 # Regolith Docs

 This folder contains all the docs for Regolith.
-It is built using Jekyll, the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.
+It is built using [VitePress](https://vitepress.vuejs.org/)

 ## Running Locally
-You can locally test the website by [installing Jekyll](https://jekyllrb.com/docs/installation/#guides) and then running  `bundle install` and `bundle exec jekyll serve`.
+You can locally test the website by [installing Node.js](https://nodejs.dev/en/) and then running `cd docs` and `npm run docs:dev`.

-Assuming the Ruby dependencies installed correctly, the local server will run and you should see `http://127.0.0.1:4000` printed out.
+Assuming the dependencies were installed correctly, the local server will run and you should see `http://localhost:5173/` printed out.

 You can now make changes to any of the markdown files and you'll see the changes reflected at that URL in your browser!
-Note the site can take several seconds to rebuild, so have an eye on your terminal window

 ## Contribution Guidelines